 To distribute electricity, natural gas, oil, drinking water, and other utilities, it may be necessary to place underground conduits/pipes or above ground transmission poles/towers on Regional Parks and Trails System lands.
-Such utilities may be needed to serve visitors at that Regional Parks and Trails System unit, as well as to serve the greater community.
+Such utilities may be needed to serve visitors at that system unit, as well as to serve the greater community.